dsccommunity/HyperVDsc/README.md

 * **VhdPath**: Path to the VHD
 * **FileDirectory**: The FileDirectory objects to copy to the VHD (as used in the "File" resource).
-  Please see the Examples section for more details.

 ### xVMDvdDrive